fdemmer/flask-principal/docs/index.rst

 the user information may be stored in a relational database.
 Looseness of the framework is provided by using signals as the interface.

-The major components are the Identity, Needs, Permission, and the ResourceContext.
+The major components are the :class:`~flask.ext.principal.Identity`, :class:`~flask.ext.principal.Permission`
+(and :class:`~flask.ext.principal.permits.Permit`) and the :class:`~flask.ext.principal.ResourceContext`.

-    1. The Identity represents the user, and is stored/loaded from various locations (eg session) for each request.
+    1. The :class:`~flask.ext.principal.Identity` represents the user, and is stored/loaded from various locations (eg session) for each request.
 The Identity is the user's avatar to the system.
 It contains the access rights that the user has.

-    2. A Need is the smallest grain of access control, and represents a specific parameter for the situation.
+    2. A :class:`~flask.ext.principal.permits.Permit` is the smallest grain of access control, and represents a specific parameter for the situation.
        For example "has the admin role", "can edit blog posts".

-       Needs are any tuple, or probably could be object you like, but a tuple fits perfectly.
+       Permits are any tuple, or probably could be object you like, but a tuple fits perfectly.
 The predesigned Need types (for saving your typing) are either pairs of (method, value) where method is used to specify common things such as `"role"`, `"user"`, etc. And the value is the